You'll Know It When You Feel It

 Artists

-Raphaela (Rosie) Rosella is an Italian-Australian artist who currently resides in Meanjin (Brisbane).
-Rosella’s practice draws from her lived experience of being raised in Nimbin—an over-policed, low socioeconomic community in New South Wales, Australia.
-Working at the intersections of socially engaged art and long-form documentary practice, Rosella has spent over fifteen years co-creating photo-based projects alongside women in her life to resist bureaucratic representations.
-To date, their co-created archive has been used across family albums, memorial services, legal proceeding, and art exhibitions, including Photo Biennale Photoquai (France), UNSW Galleries (Australia), Zagreb Museum of Contemporary Art for Organ Vida International Photography Festival (Croatia) and The Centre for Contemporary Photography (Australia).
-By positioning ethics and consent as an ongoing process of relationality, engagement, and negotiation, Rosella engages in a broader theoretical dialogue around the power and authority of archives, photography’s complicity in maintaining imperial regimes and their connections to the carceral state.
-Their work has resulted in several co-creators obtaining significantly reduced custodial sentences and multiple successful bail and parole applications.
+Raphaela (Rosie) Rosella is an Italian-Australian artist based in Meanjin /Brisbane.
+Her practice draws on her lived experience of being raised in Nimbin—an over-policed, low socio-economic community in New South Wales.
+Working at the intersection of socially engaged art and long-form documentary photography, she has spent over fifteen years co-creating a photo-based project alongside women in her life, resisting bureaucratic representations.
+The co-created archive has been used in family albums, memorial services, and legal proceedings, as well as art exhibitions.
+Positioning ethics and consent as an ongoing process of relationality, engagement, and negotiation, Rosella engages in a broader theoretical dialogue around the power and authority of archives and photography’s complicity in maintaining imperial carceral regimes.
+The work has resulted in successful bail and parole applications and significantly reduced custodial sentences for her co-creators.